gbalan-microej/docs/PlatformDeveloperGuide/uiDisplay.rst

 The LCD *virtual* size is the size of the area where the drawings are visible.
 The LCD *physical* size is the required memory size where the area is located.
 Theoretical memory size is: ``lcd_width * lcd_height * bpp / 8``.
 On some devices the memory width (in pixels) is higher than virtual width.
 In this way, the graphics buffer memory size is: ``memory_width * memory_height * bpp / 8``.

-The display engine requires two binary semaphores to synchronize its internal state.
+The display engine requires two binary semaphores to synchronize its internal states.
 The binary semaphores must be configured in a state such that the semaphore must first be *given* before it can be *taken*.
 Two distincts functions have to be implemented to *take* and *give* a binary semaphore.

-According the display buffer mode (see xxx), the ``flush`` has to be implemented.
+According the display buffer mode (see xxx), the ``flush`` function has to be implemented.
 This function should be atomic and not performing the copy directly.
 Another OS task or a dedicated hardware must be configured to perform the buffer copy.

 Optional Low Level API
 ======================